 Intern Vincent Nigel-Murrey.
 His tendency to enthusiastically spout off interesting but useless bits of trivia is adorkable in the extreme.

 Detective Amy Santiago from Brooklyn Nine-Nine is both an incredibly cute woman and an incredibly dorky one.
 Just witness her various attempts to impress, compliment or generally suck up to her superior officer, Captain Holt, all of which generally end with her blurting out complete nonsense, cracking jokes which completely fall flat, falling victim to That Came Out Wrong, or just generally making herself look goofy.
 The rare occasions she does manage to impress Holt generally result in her punching the air or a doing very gleeful but also very physically uncoordinated happy dance, and her typical reaction to receiving a compliment is to giggle like a five-year-old.
+She furnishes her home in a way that makes people think she lives with her grandmother, has very dorky interests such as stationery and organising, and gets giddy whenever anyone refers to her as a Teacher's Pet.
 And the less said about her impression of a vulture, the better.

 Sage, Lance's girlfriend in Dark Oracle.
 She's a little odd-looking, and a total weirdo, bordering at times on Cloud Cuckoolander.
 And she's just so cute doing it.